lukecoblentz/cyber-labs/incident-response.md

 ![Phishing Email](screenshots/5-phishing.jpg)

 Email communications demonstrate social engineering tactics used to manipulate the user into installing malicious software, leading to system compromise.

 ---

 ## Conclusion
-This lab simulated a real-world cybersecurity incident involving credential compromise and data exfiltration.
-Through forensic analysis and structured investigation, I was able to identify the attack vector, assess the impact, and document the incident response process.
+This project demonstrates a complete incident response workflow, from initial detection to root cause analysis.
+By combining network traffic analysis and forensic investigation, the attack was identified as a credential compromise leading to data exfiltration and malware infection.
+This highlights the importance of monitoring, user awareness, and layered security controls.